Turkish opposition bloc faces split over joint candidate

 “I’m sorry to say that, as of yesterday, the Table of Six has lost its ability to reflect the will of the nation in its decisions,” she told a news conference in Ankara, referring to a failed Thursday meeting to nominate a joint opposition candidate.

-Erdogan is facing what many consider his toughest challenge amid economic turmoil and criticism of the government’s response to the Feb.
+Erdogan is facing what many consider the toughest challenge of his 20-year rule amid economic turmoil and criticism of the government’s response to the Feb.
 6 earthquake in southern Turkey that killed tens of thousands.

 It has been clear for months that the leader of the largest opposition party, Kemal Kilicdaroglu of the Republican People’s Party, or CHP, had put himself forward to stand in the May 14 vote.